 Dinghies are a bit of a balancing act, every choice you make affects another choice you already made, then causing you to rework the original problem.
 You’ll have to be extremely mindful of all these factors when it’s time to make a good dinghy choice.
 This is good news.
 Perhaps if you are at this point where you are reading this post, you are not just the curious type.
 You might be about ready to make the jump and trade in your day job and go sailing.
 This we hope and we’re here to help.

 Know your limits

 Our boat dinghy limits are that of the carrying capacity of the davits and space between the hulls.
 The davits are the two aluminum supports which hang off the aft, which is the same as saying the back of the boat.
-Our manufacture set the maximum weight rating of the davits at 750 pounds and it must be able to fit between the insides of the port and starboard hulls.
-Bottom line is it must be less then 13 feet in length and less than 750 pounds, that’s it.
+Our manufacturer set the maximum weight rating of the davits at 750 pounds and it must be able to fit between the insides of the port and starboard hulls.
+Bottom line is it must be less than 13 feet in length and less than 750 pounds, that’s it.
 The rest is up to us.

 Remember you are going to be out on the ocean with it.
 There are real consequences for the decisions you are about to make.
 Waves get bigger than you can imagine which could damage your dinghy and or davits if they were to take a direct hit.
-The manufacture knows this and will have washed their hands of any liability that may arise from poor decisions.
+The manufacturer knows this and will have washed their hands of any liability that may arise from poor decisions.
 So it’s best not to go more than recommended.

 It seems the smaller you go the better off you are but not too small.
 Too small and you could become a victim of waves or wind or another flipping boat’s wake for that matter and get swamped, not fun!
 Swamped is what you get when your dinghy fills with water all at once and resembles more of a bathtub than a boat.
 We have seen people in questionable situations and just hope they make it.